Agreement to Host Overseas Students

 A special note

 Our students come to New Zealand to have a “Kiwi” experience and expect to live in an English-speaking homestay.
 If you or anyone else in your household are unable to speak English for the time that a student would be placed into your house, then it will not be possible to receive a student from us.

 Nelson English Centre aims to give students the highest quality homestay experience possible during their stay in Nelson.
 The school recognises the hard work that you, the host family, put in to making this possible.
 We, in turn, will provide you with practical support when required.

 Meeting the student

 On the day of arrival, a Nelson English Centre representative will generally meet the student at the airport or bus stop and bring them to your home.
 However, where it is not possible for our representative to meet the student, we would appreciate your help in meeting your student.
-Please hold up the name card that we send out to you, with flight details on the back.
 We would be grateful if you could arrange to drop them off at the end of their stay, or help them book another means of transport.
 Day and time will be confirmed the week of arrival, as we often don't receive this information too far in advance.
-A welcome note and homestay information will be sent prior to their arrival and should be placed in the student’s room.
+A welcome note and homestay information will be given to the student upon arrival.

-The host family should provide breakfast and an evening meal of a reasonable standard every day, and lunch at the weekend.
-The evening meal should be varied and of a reasonable quality, i.e. frequent takeaways are unacceptable.
+The host family should provide breakfast and an evening meal of a reasonable standard every day, and lunch during weekends.
+The evening meal should be varied and of a reasonable quality, i.e. frequent fast-food is unacceptable.
 If you are a busy household in which everyone helps themselves to breakfast, explain this to your student.
 You should have your evening meal with the student.
 Explain which foods are luxury foods, and not freely available.
 Please do not supply students with lunch during the week.